fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 3. Deep Neural Network (Classification) - mapping the notes/bombs
 4. Deep Neural Network (Classification) - mapping the events/lights

-An overview over the current status of map generation (including BSMapper and BeatSage) can be found at: https://youtu.be/Jk9KG5EYEOY
+An overview over the current status of map generation (including BSMapper, BeatSage and InfernoSaber_v1.1) can be found at: https://youtu.be/Jk9KG5EYEOY

 ### Author: Frederic Brenner